 That was, if either of them could speak.
 At first Ceria was buzzing with questions—how had Ryoka heard they were here?
 How was Erin doing?
 Had she heard about the Goblin attack?
 What about Rags?
 But then she found herself tongue-tied, unable to say a word.

 When had they last sat together in a room, the two of them?
-Ceria could remember it clearly.
-It had been the day they’d left Esthelm, the day Ryoka had unwisely picked a fight and the Horns of Hammerad and the other adventuring groups had gone to Liscor.
+In the inn with the Winter Sprites, so briefly.
+And before that?
+So long ago…it had been the day they’d left Esthelm, the day Ryoka had unwisely picked a fight and the Horns of Hammerad and the other adventuring groups had gone to Liscor.
 So long ago.
 A lifetime ago.

 Ryoka was thinking the same thing.
 She sat, looking Ceria up and down.
 Ceria saw her eyes linger on her skeletal hand and smiled just for a second.
 That had to be—